ibm-self-serve-assets/wca-struts-to-springboot-docs/fix/app1/readme.md

 #### Create file

-1. Create this file with the content as like this <a href="./springboot-fixed/src/main/java/com/example/application/MyApp.java">this</a>
+1. Create this file with the content as like <a href="./springboot-fixed/src/main/java/com/example/application/MyApp.java">this</a>

 ### 1.2 pom.xml